kirilligum/irl-trust/README.md

 ### Ceramic
 We use ceramic to store loan contract term sheets.
 Modeled after ceramic's workshop, the ceramic2 submodule spins up a ceramic node plus a graphiql server.
 The run time composite enables the frontend to execute graphql queries.
 In this video, when a borrower initiates a lending pool, the browser console logs the query string and sees it was successful as the streamID is shown.
-Through a query on the graphiql server we can also see that the new data was written to ceramic. https://youtu.be/7r-PXMzLgq8
+Through a query on the graphiql server we can also see that the new data was written to ceramic.
+This has little data but if this were to go to production, the lending pool would contain a lot more data that wouldn't make sense to store on Ethereum.
+Ceramic was a great option as it allowed quick access to read and write data supplementing on-chain data. https://youtu.be/7r-PXMzLgq8

 ### Metamask
 Social recovery is an important aspect for our users.
 Since our lending pools are people that know each other in real life, it's a great safety mechanism for our borrowers to get help from lenders for recovery.
 This was built on the Snappy recovery repo by Ziad.
-We've enabled recovery from just 2 lenders. https://youtu.be/vmMPtxMcIEg
+We've enabled recovery from just 2 lenders.
+With more time we would have liked to streamline the recovery process so that in our dapp's workflow, recovery can be set up automatically by default. https://youtu.be/vmMPtxMcIEg